calope/oci-cassandra/README.md

-node_shape | Instance shape for node instance to use. storage_port | TCP port for commands and data among Cassandra nodes. ssl_storage_port | SSL port for encrypted communication among Cassandra nodes.
+node_shape | Instance shape for node instance to use. storage_port | TCP port for commands and data among Cassandra nodes. ssl_storage_port | SSL port for encrypted communication among Cassandra nodes. cassandra_version | Version of the Cassandra to be installed. defined_tags | optional tags for Cassandra nodes.